XGR Chain — Network Upgrade & Hardfork Process

 - reward distribution

-- slashing or reward ineligibility
+- reward ineligibility

 - activation/deactivation timing